 A happy and prosperous society must incorporate virtue in its work in order to be sensitive to what its actions do to others.
 Virtue alone cannot feed hungry people, however; what can is the productivity and entrepreneurship that are spurred by the exchange of commodities.
 Entrepreneurship cannot thrive in a system where the laws are not applied uniformly and without exemption.

-For over 40 years, since most African countries attained independence from colonial rule, there seems to be no sunset clause for aid to African governments.
+For more than 40 years since most African countries attained independence from colonial rule, there seems to be no sunset clause for aid to African governments.
 This has a compromising effect at the trade negotiations.
 Supporting African countries to facilitate trade is similar to subsidizing trade in Africa.
 If subsidies are bad outside Africa, subsidies are bad inside Africa.

 The African Union complained in a press release, “It is our view that the conduct of these negotiations should be open and transparent and the final outcome should be pegged on the need to meet the Doha mandate, which placed the needs and interests of developing countries at the heart of the WTO program.”
 The lack of transparency, however, is exacerbated by the basic donor dependency that organizations such as the African Union encourage by soliciting government-to-government aid.